electroglyph/dataset_build/README.md

 Unless you use --autosplit or --tokenize (or --list) a file called output.txt will be generated which is all the included languages stuffed into one text file.

 If you use autosplit, the max sequence length for the model will be grabbed from either the model config or the tokenizer, and then the output will be a JSON file (named output.json) of a list of dicts.
-Key names = "input_ids" and "attention_mask"
+The dicts will contain whatever the tokenizer output is.

 If you tokenize the output but don't autosplit, the output will be a JSON file (named output.json) of one dict with the tokenizer output.